-- 54. Applicant/Developer shall submit grading, drainage and erosion control plans for review and approval by the Public Works, Planning and Building and Safety Departments. - a.
+- 57. Applicant/Developer shall submit grading, drainage and erosion control plans for review and approval by the Public Works, Planning and Building and Safety Departments. - a.
 The scale used for the plans needs to be large enough (1"=10' is preferred) to clearly show all the details; the plans shall be submitted on 24" x 36" sheet size with a standard City title block. - b.
 One-foot topographic contours of the site must extend a minimum of 15 feet beyond the boundary lines. - c.
 The plans shall include sufficient cross sections to show all block wall locations, parkway width and all permanent facilities that might require maintenance and access easements. - d.
-Drainage configurations on the existing adjacent properties shall not be altered, redirected or modified in any way. - 55.
+Drainage configurations on the existing adjacent properties shall not be altered, redirected or modified in any way. - 58.
 Prior to issuance of the grading permit, the Applicant/Developer shall submit written notifications of adjacent property owners regarding the direct and indirect impact associated with the proposed construction.
 The notification shall include a statement confirming that the existing public services (sewer, water, storm drain) to adjacent property owners will not be affected by the proposed development.
-The proposed development shall accept the conveyance of the existing offsite drainage. - 56.
+The proposed development shall accept the conveyance of the existing offsite drainage. - 59.
 Prior to issuance of the grading permit, the Applicant/Developer shall provide non-interference letters from all applicable utility agencies for all utility easements located within the areas subject to grading activities.
-All such documents shall be subject to review and approval by the City Engineer. - 57.
-Prior to the issuance of the grading permit the Applicant/Developer shall make proof of a construction permit issued by the Los Angeles County Flood Control District (LACFCD) for the project's storm drain connections to the existing LACFCD reinforced concrete box located onsite, within a recorded easement. - 58.
-Prior to issuance of the grading permit, the Applicant/Developer shall submit a soils and geologic report to address the soil's stability and geological conditions of the site. - 59.
+All such documents shall be subject to review and approval by the City Engineer. - 60.
+Prior to the issuance of the grading permit the Applicant/Developer shall make proof of a construction permit issued by the Los Angeles County Flood Control District (LACFCD) for the project's storm drain connections to the existing LACFCD reinforced concrete box located onsite, within a recorded easement. - 61.
+Prior to issuance of the grading permit, the Applicant/Developer shall submit a soils and geologic report to address the soil's stability and geological conditions of the site. - 62.
 Applicant/Developer shall submit public street improvement plans to include the following: - a.
 New driveway approaches and curb ramps per City standards and ADA requirements. - b.
 New sidewalk, curb and gutter: - i.
-To replace all damaged and cracked and uplifted sections. - ii.
-Along the entire Lexington Avenue property frontage, or as directed by the Planning Commission. - c.
-Parkway drains.
+To replace all damaged and cracked and uplifted sections. - c.
+Parkway drains. - d.

-d.
 Street paving: